Bheem548/Data-Engineer-Assignment/DOC.md

 1. **Multiple message formats** — The queue contains messages in different structures.
 The transformer handles each format explicitly and skips unrecognised ones gracefully.

-2. **Duplicate messages** — Messages can share the same business `id` (e.g., same person with different workplaces).
-Using the SQS `MessageId` as the DynamoDB partition key ensures every message is stored uniquely.
+2. **Duplicate messages** — Messages are overwritten if same id appears again with the latest values.

 3. **Windows compatibility** — Running shell scripts and Make on Windows required using Git Bash.
 Path handling differences between Windows and Unix required careful attention in the Makefile.